bareeves/global/README.md

-Experimental open source code for creating and deploying AI agent that interoperate using a native proof of work cryptocurrency.
+Experimental open source code for creating and deploying AI agents that can interoperate using a native proof of work cryptocurrency.